oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Additional Examples

-Important: The following examples are not normative and are provided for illustrative purposes only.
+The following examples are not normative and are provided for illustrative purposes only.
 In particular, neither the structure of the claims nor the selection of selectively disclosable claims is normative.